 Stacking the Allergy Deck

 No one wants to keep a dog fanatic away from the four-legged love of their life.
 And allergies shouldn’t stop you from bringing a dog into your home.
 Good thing you CAN take steps to minimize the dander and hair in your home.
 This will minimize any allergens, which should keep you breathing as easily as possible.
-It’ll mean a lot of responsibility and work on your part, but if you get to keep your beloved pup close by, it’s worth it, right?
+Of course, it’ll mean a lot of responsibility and work on your part, but if you get to keep your beloved pup close by, it’s worth it, right?

 - Wash your dog’s bed regularly